tech-equity-justice/tej-app-project/README.md

-# Tej Round 2 Project
+# Tej Fellowship Appliction Round 2 Project

-Please read the instructions below for the **TEJ Fellowship application - project**
+Please read the instructions below for the **TEJ Fellowship application - round 2 project**

 ### 1. WHAT TO SUBMIT